5G Home Broadband deals

 But 4G and 3G broadband never really threatened to be a viable alternative to fixed broadband.
 They were (and are) too slow, unreliable, and unresponsive.

 5G, by contrast, has the raw download and upload speeds to go toe-to-toe with fixed broadband.
 It also has infinitely higher capacity than 4G, which means that high levels of local internet traffic won’t bring your connection to a grinding halt.
-And it also has low latency, which means that response times are comparable to fixed broadband.
+And it also has low latency, which means that response times are more comparable to fixed broadband.

 What’s needed for 5G home broadband to work?